 Biology is a well-established field of study that spans vastly different levels of organization, space, and time: from molecules to ecosystems, and from nanoseconds to billions of years.
 Undergraduate study of Biology will help you to better understand both humans and the natural world, and helps to position you for employment opportunities in research, teaching, healthcare and medicine, environmental science, or biotechnology.

 The Biology Minor offers students who are not majoring in Biology an opportunity to delve more deeply into the field.
 Many areas of study intersect with biology, from other natural sciences (chemistry, physics, environmental science, climate science) to computer science, mathematics, and engineering, and disciplines outside the STEM fields (business, education, ethics, environmental studies).
 The Minor in Biology allows students majoring in these and other areas to explore biology in greater depth, to better understand these connections.

 This minor has no formal prerequisites.
 However, students completing the Introductory Biology series at UW Bothell must also complete B CHEM 143 + 144 lab and B CHEM 153 + 154 lab as prerequisites for that series.

-If you have declared your major, please contact your academic advisor at any time for assistance in adding the minor.
+If you have entered an undergraduate major program, please contact the academic advisor for your major at any time for assistance in adding the Biology minor.

 You must take all three of these courses.
 Equivalent Introductory Biology sequences from other institutions intended for Biology majors are also accepted.